 B.A.- University of Delhi, 1996 M.A - University of Delhi, 1998 M.A. - Emerson College, 2001 Ph.D - The Ohio State University, 2007

-Dr. Karishma Chatterjee teaches interpersonal communication, group communication, persuasion, communication theory, and history of communication.
+Dr. Karishma Chatterjee teaches interpersonal communication, health communication, group communication, persuasion, communication theory, and history of communication.

 B.F.A. - University of Florida, 2000 M.F.A. - University of Florida, 2003 Ph.D. - University of Florida, 2012